Vyral/base-template/_drafts/how-do-you-buy-and-sell-a-home-at-the-same-time.md

 {% include youtube.html %}

-When you’re trying to sell your current home and buy a new one, the process can be overwhelming.
-However, we have tips and advice for you that will allow you to carry out both transactions smoothly.
+<center>When you’re trying to sell your current home and buy a new one, the process can be overwhelming.
+However, we have tips and advice for you that will allow you to carry out both transactions smoothly.</center>

 Today I want to go into detail about how to buy and sell a home at the same time in today’s current market.